 Items all pass short hand held shower test.
 Water beads up beautifully and falls away – however as good as this looks riding in rain is always different to controlled testing.
 You can stand under a garden sprinkler (as some YouTubers do) but it does not replicate the demanding circumstances of wet weather motorcycle riding where water hits the garment with driving force.

 A real test.

 Alas the jacket and pants failed in real world test.
 Riding in heavy rain the jacket started to become waterlogged within just 40 minutes in Hokkaido so I switched to using a rain coat.
 The pants were soaked through in about 60 minutes.

 Posting in a riders group about rain gear I was directed to a video by a popular motorcycle channel FortNine that shows Alpinestars Drystar liner to be poor.
 I was surprised as I always assumed the Drystar liner would be similar to Gore-tex.
 I mean why deviate and have something that isn’t as waterproof?

-I am slightly angry because my ride in Ireland was made very difficult when this gear did not keep me dry and if Alpinestars had stated ‘water resist only’ I would have purchased other gear and perhaps continued that ride further.
+I am slightly angry because my ride in Ireland was made very miserable when this gear did not keep me dry and if Alpinestars had stated ‘water resist only’ I would have purchased other gear and perhaps continued that ride further through UK.

 Tumble dry affect

 At a coin laundry I ran my pants in one of those large commercial grade tumble dryers which are very hot.
 After this I wore the pants again in rain on last day of tour and oddly they then repelled water better.
 It is mentioned online that tumble drying can activate outer layer water repellency however, I was in light rain and constantly moving on expressway where the FJR1300 does a reasonable job of deflecting wind from the rider so I am not convinced.